 - Make sure the reverse mortgage offers lifetime occupancy, “no negative equity” and loan repayment guarantees.

-- If you’re a couple, make sure both your names are on the loan document.
+- If you’re part of a couple, make sure both your names are on the loan document.